luizalbertobm/git-conventions/README.md

 ### **master/ or main/**

 This branch contains production code.
-All development code is merged into master at a particular time.
+All development code is merged into master at some point.
 It should be stable all the time and won’t allow any direct check-in.
-You should only merge it after code review.
+We should merge the develop into it when the develop branch is ready to release.

 ## Temporary Git Branches
 As the name indicates, these are the branches that can be created and deleted when needed.